Actors Who Were Fired And Replaced During Filming

 James Remar

-Actor James Remar was quietly fired from Aliens.
-According to Indiewire, Remar originally said he had to leave the project due to "urgent matters at home."
+Actor James Remar was quietly fired from "Aliens."
+Remar originally said he had to leave the project when something urgent came up at home, requiring his attention.
 Decades later, however, he revealed his real reasons.
 "I had a terrible drug problem," he admitted in a podcast appearance on Sidebar (via Indiewire).
 "I had a great career and personal life, and messed it up with a terrible drug habit."

-Later, he continued: "I was initially cast as Corporal Hicks, and I was fired after a couple weeks of filming because I got busted for possession of drugs, and Michael Biehn replaced me."
-Remar said his firing greatly damaged his relationship with director Walter Hill, who secured him his audition for Aliens, and added that they didn't work together again for 12 years.
+He continued: "I was initially cast as Corporal Hicks, and I was fired after a couple weeks of filming because I got busted for possession of drugs, and Michael Biehn replaced me."
+Remar said his firing greatly damaged his relationship with director Walter Hill, who secured him his audition for "Aliens," and added that they didn't work together again for 12 years.

 Lee Coleman

-This pattern had been in place for a while by the time the series' eighth entry, Jason Takes Manhattan, swam to shore in 1989.
+This pattern had been in place for a while by the time the series' eighth entry, "Friday the 13th Part VIII: Jason Takes Manhattan," swam to shore in 1989.
 The movie follows a group of seniors celebrating graduation on a boat en route from Crystal Lake to New York City.
-One of the student roles, Sean Robertson, was originally played by actor Lee Coleman; A few days into the production, however, the filmmakers started to get cold feet regarding Coleman's casting, and made the decision to fire and replace him.
+One of the students, Sean Robertson, was originally played by actor Lee Coleman, but a few days into production, the filmmakers started to get cold feet regarding Coleman's casting, and made the decision to fire and replace him.
 It was Coleman's first major film role, and a typically cold introduction to the Hollywood machine.

 Jean-Claude Van Damme